zachhannum/the-word-of-iron/manuscript/chapter_3.md

 For a few minutes, they did not speak.
 Rykker much preferred the company of Sev in that regard.
 He was content to sit.
 Perhaps his thoughts wandered, or perhaps they did not.
 Either way, Rykker appreciated the time to think.
 He closed his eyes, letting his mind drift.

 This was officially the strangest day he had experienced in a long time.
-Only a few weeks ago had he decided---on a whim---to join the reserve force when it left to march south.
+Only a few weeks ago had he decided—on a whim—to join the reserve force when it left to march south.
 The truth was, he had been bored.
 His life had grown easy and comfortable in Achenar.

 A steady, and not insignificant, stream of income was paid to him for his designs.
-Schematics for more efficient crossbows, binoculars, blast furnaces---all of which had been acquired by the Ilrian military for a handsome sum.
+Schematics for more efficient crossbows, binoculars, blast furnaces—all of which had been acquired by the Ilrian military for a handsome sum.

 Those designs, of course, were made possible by his archaeological discoveries.
 That was what people usually forgot.
 He was an archaeologist by trade, if his degree meant anything.
 But, as it turned out, the old Magi from ages past were quite good at engineering.
 His studies at the university had given him a wide range of skills, from alchemy to architecture.
 Still, even the most simple of their designs had taken him months to decipher.
 Now, even after years of study, understanding of their more complex creations remained a mystery to him.

-The greatest of all---as far as he could gather---was Sev.
+The greatest of all—as far as he could gather—was Sev.
 He knew he couldn't be sure.
 But he *had* found Sev, buried in the ground, not far from the dig site.
 It was the most logical conclusion.

 He sighed and opened his eyes.
 Sev still stood, quiet as a statue.
 Not once had Rykker ever seen him sleep.
 He didn't think sleep would come from him either.
 Not yet.
 He had work to do.